 If centralized file management is important for your project management workflow, and you want to keep it all within one tool, Basecamp brings everything together in one organized hub.
 If you already use a separate file management app, it might not be a big differentiator for you.

-Asana has more advanced native automations and integrations, but both tools integrate with Zapier
+Asana has more native integrations, but both tools integrate with Zapier

 Asana offers native integrations with 200+ apps for collaboration, communication, time tracking, automation, notifications, and productivity.
-These native integrations are a huge time-saver for me (my favorite is the Canva integration: every design I create in Canva is automatically attached to the corresponding Asana task).
+These native integrations are a huge time-saver: for example, with the Canva integration you can automatically attach every Canva design you create to the corresponding Asana task.

 Basecamp also has native integrations—about 100 essential tools—but it lacks the breadth and depth of Asana.

 However, both Asana and Basecamp integrate with Zapier, so you can connect them to thousands of other apps and customize your automations even more.
-(For example, I use Zapier to automatically copy Basecamp tasks to my Google Calendar.)
 Learn more about how to automate Asana with Zapier, or get started with one of these pre-built workflows for Asana and Basecamp.

 Create new Asana tasks from new Google Calendar events